FOX NEWS FIRST: Neighbors saw no warning signs in synagogue shooting suspect; Trump, Steyer in war of words

 Varney & Co., 9 a.m.
 ET: Texas Attorney General Ken Paxton; Thomas Homan, former acting ICE director; Jay Webber, Republican assemblyman seeking U.S. Congressional seat in New Jersey; Art Laffer, co-author of "Trumponomics: Inside the America First Plan to Revive Our Economy."

-Cavuto: Coast to Coast, Noon ET: Karl Rove, White House deputy chief of staff under President George W. Bush; Former BB&T CEO and former CATO Institute CEO and president.
+Cavuto: Coast to Coast, Noon ET: Karl Rove, White House deputy chief of staff under President George W. Bush; John Allison, former BB&T CEO and former CATO Institute CEO and president.

 On FOX News Radio: